-Enterprises need to take control of PDAs, smart phones and other mobile wireless devices to ensure corporate security.
+Enterprises need to take control of PDAs, smart phones and other mobile wireless devices to ensure corporate s

 Mobile devices--from PDAs and smart phones to wireless handsets and printers--are exploding into the workplace.
 While these IP-enabled devices are improving productivity by giving employees increased access to corporate applications, they're opening the enterprise to a host of risks.

 Focused on locking down networks and laptops, organizations often overlook the need to take control of mobile wireless devices.
 Left unchecked, these gadgets--which store an increasing amount of sensitive data, including customer and pricing information--can easily open gaping holes in enterprise network defenses.

 But organizations can get control over these powerful, well-connected devices by adopting a systematic approach to device detection, assessment, protection and enforcement.
 There are a number of strategies for discovering and fingerprinting mobile systems, plus scalable methods for finding and fixing the vulnerabilities associated with them.

 By taking hold of these devices and controlling their use in the enterprise, companies can reap the benefits of mobility without putting sensitive data at risk.

 |Mobile devices & threat vectors|

 Figure 1: Mobile devices connect locally and remotely over various technologies, making detection tricky.
 Outlook Web Access and desktop mail redirection are user activities that add to the difficulty in tracking and managing mobile devices.

 Assessing the Risk

 Many companies assume that PDAs, smart phones and other mobile equipment pose little business risk, but today's mobile devices have the power, storage and connectivity to rival laptops.
 Many enterprise applications are being adapted to reach increasingly mobile workforces.